Tanjong Pagar MRT station

-Tanjong Pagar MRT station is an underground Mass Rapid Transit (MRT) station on the East West line located at Maxwell Road between the junctions of Peck Seah Street and Cecil Street in Downtown Core, Singapore.
+Tanjong Pagar MRT station is an underground Mass Rapid Transit (MRT) station on the East–West Line located at Maxwell Road between the junctions of Peck Seah Street and Cecil Street in Downtown Core, Singapore.
 The station was built in the 1980s, and was opened in December 1987.
 Taking its name from Tanjong Pagar Road, which is located near the station, it is located near Tanjong Pagar Complex, the AXA Tower and International Plaza.

 History

 In November 1982, a 12211.9 m2 plot of land between Wallich Street and Chong Guan Street was gazetted for acquisition by the government for the construction of the station, which was then named Maxwell.
-In December 1983, Contract 108 for the construction of Maxwell station, along with the tunnels between it and Raffles Place station, was awarded to Taisei-Shimzu-Marubeni, a Japanese consortium, for $63.4 million.
+In December 1983, Contract 108 for the construction of Maxwell station, along with the tunnels between it and Raffles Place station, was awarded to Taisei-Shimizu-Marubeni, a Japanese consortium, for $63.4 million.
 The station site was shifted 15 metres closer to Wallich Street in 1984 to eliminate a sharp bend on the line.

 During construction of the tunnels under Robinson Road between this station and Raffles Place, grouting was utilised to minimise the impact of tunnel construction on nearby buildings' structural stability, by increasing the stability of the ground around the bored tunnels.

 In November 1986, in a bid by the MRTC to give the system a local touch, the station's name was changed from Maxwell to Tanjong Pagar.
 The station opened on 12 December 1987, as part of the extension of the system to Outram Park.

 Upgrades to the station to facilitate disabled access were completed by June 2006, and a retail area linked to the station, named Tanjong Pagar Xchange, was opened by the end of 2008.

 In 2013, the station was fitted with flood barriers, being one of the first six stations in the system to receive such barriers.